How to sleep better

 "There has to be an easier way," you mutter.
-And maybe there is.
+And there is.

-Imagine instead: you pull up the doona and catch up on Netflix, only dragging yourself out of bed to brew some chicken noodle soup for lunch.
+Imagine instead: you chat to a doctor via video link from the comfort of your own bed, then pull up the doona and catch up on Netflix, only dragging yourself out of bed to brew some chicken noodle soup for lunch.
 This is actually a possibility thanks to telehealth and virtual doctors.

 GP Dr Sam Ioannidis sees telehealth as a way forward, and he says there are many Australian patients in doctors' waiting rooms who don't need to be there.